Hetti Bywater

-Harriet Jessica Phoebe Bywater (born 10 September 1994) is an English former actor.
-She is best known for portraying Lucy Beale in the BBC soap opera EastEnders, taking over the role from Melissa Suffield from 2012 until the character’s murder in 2014.
+Harriet Jessica Phoebe Bywater (born 10 September 1994) is an English former actress.
+She is known for portraying Lucy Beale in the BBC soap opera EastEnders, taking over the role from Melissa Suffield from 2012 until the character's murder in 2014.

-Early life
+Life and career

-Bywater was born in Sedlescombe, East Sussex to Welsh parents of mixed heritage.
-Her grandfather from her mother’s side is Jamaican.
-She studied performing arts at The Theatre Workshop in Sussex, and from the ages of 13 to 15 attended Claverham Community College in Battle.
+Bywater was born on 10 September 1994 in Sedlescombe, East Sussex.
+She studied performing arts at the Theatre Workshop in Sussex, and from the ages of 13 to 15, attended Claverham Community College in Battle.

-Acting career

-Bywater began her career in 2011 by making guest appearances in Casualty and Doctors.
-She also had a minor role in the St George's Day film in the same year.
-Bywater had a guest appearance in the fourth series of Death in Paradise in 2015,.
-Between 2016 and 2017, Bywater guest-starred in two episodes of the first series of the Sky One drama Delicious.